-I use CBD oil everyday to treat my neurological Lyme symptoms but I was intrigued when I heard that I could get a massage with it.
+I use CBD oil every day to treat my neurological Lyme symptoms but I was intrigued when I heard that I could get a massage with it.
 What could be more relaxing?
-A therapeutic massage infused with rich cannabinoids — yes please!
+A therapeutic massage infused with rich cannabinoids — yes, please!
 I searched for massage therapists in my area and I was lucky to find Massage and Healthy Living in Cary, NC, who offers CBD oil massages and has amazing reviews!
-Being the holistic health junkie I am, I booked my appointment the next day, excited to experience a much needed body work session for myself.
+Being the holistic health junkie I am, I booked my appointment the next day, excited to experience a much-needed bodywork session for myself.

-Massage and bodywork has benefits of its own as it’s scientifically proven to be an excellent and safe way to relieve chronic pain or acute muscle tension.
+Massage and bodywork have benefits of its own as it’s scientifically proven to be an excellent and safe way to relieve chronic pain or acute muscle tension.
 According to a review published in the journal of Complementary Therapies in Clinical Practice, moderate pressure massage reduces depression, anxiety, heart rate, and cortisol levels.

-From my experience with Chronic Lyme Disease, massage therapy has helped me to cope with major muscles stiffness, imbalance, and cramps.
+From my experience with Chronic Lyme Disease, massage therapy has helped me to cope with major muscle stiffness, imbalance, and cramps.
 Even though I have healed dramatically in the past three years, I still have some work to do to improve my circulation and pump my lymphatic system.
 This is why it’s so important to get massages and use self-massage tools at home — to improve circulation and bring oxygen to the cells.

 CBD oil is legal across the United States because it’s made from the hemp plant.
 The best part is this component of the plant is non-psychoactive.
 That’s right — CBD oil doesn’t make you “high.”

 The cannabinoids in CBD oil have also been scientifically proven to help with pain and inflammation.
 Studies have also found that it helps treat epileptic seizures.